-CHAPTER 10 CHILD CUSTODY AND VISITATION
+CHAPTER 11 CHILD CUSTODY AND VISITATION

 Child Custody Recommending Counseling.
 A. FCS Counseling Sessions.
-Detailed and important information about FCS counseling procedures before, during and after the counseling session is available online or from FCS (Family Court Services Child Custody Recommended Counseling Information Sheet, form SDSC FCS-022) and should be read by the parties no later than one week before the session.
+Detailed and important information about FCS counseling procedures before, during and after the counseling session is available online or from FCS (Family Court Services Child Custody Recommending Counseling Information Sheet, form SDSC FCS-022) and should be read by the parties no later than one week before the session.

-B. Absent a court order, an FCS session may be set only once every twelve months.

-C. Cancellation, Rescheduling and Sanctions.

-1. Cancellation.
-Only the moving party may request that an FCS session be cancelled.
-This request must be made by notifying FCS directly, no later than two court days before the session.
-The cancellation must be based on one of the following reasons:

-a.
-The custody/visitation issue is settled.
+- B. Absent a court order, an FCS session may be set only once every twelve months. - C. Cancellation, Rescheduling and Sanctions. - 1.
+Cancellation.
+Only the moving party in an RFO may request that an FCS session be cancelled.
+This request must be made by notifying FCS directly, no later than 5:00 p.m. on the court business day before the session.
+The moving party is responsible for notifying the other party of the FCS cancellation.
+The cancellation must be based on one of the following reasons: - a.
+The custody/visitation issue is settled. - b.

-b.
 The parties are using a private counselor.

-c.
-The other party has not received timely notice of the session date.

-2. Rescheduling.
-The parties may ask to reschedule an FCS session one time by notifying FCS directly of their joint agreement to reschedule, no later than two court days before the session.
-All subsequent requests to reschedule require a court order.

-3. Sanctions.
-Failure to timely cancel or reschedule an FCS session or failure to attend the counseling session is good cause to order monetary sanctions of up to \$1,500 pursuant to Code of Civil Procedure section 177.5.
+- c.
+The other party has not received timely notice of the session date. - 2.
+Rescheduling.
+The parties may ask to reschedule an FCS session one time by notifying FCS directly of their joint agreement to reschedule, no later than 5:00 p.m on the court business day before the session.
+All subsequent requests to reschedule require a court order. - 3.
+Sanctions.
+The following conduct is good cause to order monetary sanctions of up to \$1,500 pursuant to Code of Civil Procedure section 177.5: - a.
+Failure to timely cancel an FCS session. - b.
+Failure to timely reschedule an FCS session. - c.
+Failure of the moving party to notify the other party of a cancelled session, - d.
+Failure to attend the counseling session.